Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Proof

 \subsection{Topological spin}

 We consider the topological spins of the excitations of a given topological stabilizer group.
 We will define them using hopping operators for the excitations in a way that is tailored to our setting.
-Recall that two generalized Pauli operators represented as two column vectors $u,v$ over $R$ commute if and only if the coefficient of $x^0 y^0 = 1 \in R$ in $u^\dagger \lambda_q v$, which we denote by $[u,v] = - [v,u] \in \FF_p$, vanishes.
+Recall that two generalized Pauli operators represented as two column vectors $u,v$ over $R$, commute with each other if and only if